jedrzejboczar/nvim-dap-cortex-debug/README.md

 An extension for [nvim-dap](https://github.com/mfussenegger/nvim-dap) providing integration with VS Code's [cortex-debug](https://github.com/Marus/cortex-debug) debug adapter.

-> 🚧 This is currently a work in progress.
-While it should be usable, some features may be missing,
-> some APIs may change.
-Feel free to open issues for bugs/missing features (PRs welcome).

 ## Features

 - [x] Launch nvim-dap sessions using cortex-debug's `launch.json`